HP P.O.S.T BEEP

 Keyboard LED BLINK Error

-How to do the standard HP long ReSet, and more.
+If a PC acts up, we do the standard HP long ReSet,

 How to use a P.O.S.T card and see all BIOS check points.( and all errors)